tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 # PDF Extraction

 Indexify provides extractors that extract text, images, and tables from PDF documents.
 Some extractors also convert PDFs to markdown documents.
 You can build complex pipelines that can extract and write tabular information from PDF documents in structured stores or extract embedding from texts in the documents.
-PDF is a complex document type; we offer many different extractors suitable to various use cases.

 ## What Can You Achieve with Indexify?